 above: the downloadable Facebook cover page can be found here

-Actor and New Yorker Robert De Niro narrates the following two video clips which are to be shown on screens in Times Square and stadiums like Citi Field as well as on ESPN and WABC-TV.
+Actor and New Yorker Robert De Niro narrates the following video clip which is to be shown on screens in Times Square and stadiums like Citi Field as well as on ESPN and WABC-TV.
 Mr. De Niro declares: “On that day, a nation became a family.
 With nearly 3,000 loved ones lost.
 On that day, after witnessing the worst, we embodied the best.
 On that day, we came together.
 We were all New Yorkers.”

 As Stuart Elliot reports for the New York Times, Lynn Rasic, executive vice president for external affairs at the National September 11 Memorial and Museum says “We decided with the 12th anniversary that we wanted a new campaign, a campaign that would look forward to the opening next spring.”

 The campaign is meant to let people know that “wherever they are” on the anniversary “they can share in the commemoration,” she adds.

 “As we get further out, we still have a collective responsibility to commemorate 9/11,” Ms. Rasic says.
 “Those who were alive and remember have a responsibility to teach.”